Author: José Carlos Gonzáles Tanaka

 What this project builds

 This project demonstrates a practical way to combine an LLM with a quantitative trading workflow without letting the LLM touch raw price history.
-The LLM’s job is narrow: label each period as a market regime (trend up/down, range, high/low volatility) using a compact numeric summary.
+Here, we use DeepSeek, a third-party large language model accessed through an API, for a narrow task: labeling each period as a market regime (trend up/down, range, high/low volatility) from a compact numeric summary.
 The trading rules remain fully deterministic.

 To reduce overfitting, we evaluate performance out-of-sample (OOS) starting in 2023 and use monthly walk-forward optimization (WFO).
 Every month, we tune a small set of parameters using only prior data, then trade the next month with the chosen parameters.